 This downloadable, 16-page Michigan Resource Guide for Families is based on the 2019-2022 Roadmap for Creating a Dementia Capable Michigan.
 It is designed for individuals and families to:

-The website ProtectMyMoneyMI.org provides 4 free downloadable booklets to help family members understand what they can and cannot do if they become one of the common types of “fiduciaries” in charge of taking care of a loved one’s finances.
+The website called ProtectMyMoneyMI.org provides four free downloadable booklets to help family members understand what they can and cannot do if they become one of the common types of “fiduciaries” in charge of taking care of a loved one’s finances.

 Planning for Your Peace of Mind provides general information to help Michigan residents organize their personal records and plan for future health care and estate matters.
 It includes forms for Michigan's Statutory Will and Designation of Patient Advocate.